 Feed 1 rounded tablespoonful of fertilizer to each square foot of space around the bush in early spring.
 Feed again when blooms start to appear.
 In both cases work the fertilizer lightly into the soil to within 4 inches of the plant.

-CULTIVATION is necessary to eliminate weeds and keep soil loose.
+CULTIVATION is necessary to eliminate weeds and keep the soil loose.
 Deep cultivation in midsummer is harmful when the roots are close to the surface.

-MULCHING during the summer will eliminate weeds, necessity of cultivation, and reduce moisture evaporation.
+MULCHING during the summer will eliminate weeds, the necessity of cultivation, and reduce moisture evaporation.
 Mulches should be applied 2 or 3 weeks before roses come into bloom.

-PRUNING: Bush type roses should be pruned in the early spring when the leaf buds begin to swell, but before growth starts.
+Bush-type roses should be pruned in the early spring when the leaf buds begin to swell, but before growth starts.
 Follow these basic principles:

-WINTER PROTECTION: It’s not extreme cold that kills roses but rather the frequent alternate freezing and thawing that heaves the plant, thus breaking the roots.
+It’s not the extreme cold that kills roses but rather the frequent alternate freezing and thawing that heaves the plant, thus breaking the roots.
 The winter sun and dry winds take moisture away from the canes and make winter injury more of a problem.
 Winter mulching with straw, peat moss, or other material is advisable in all but the extreme southern sections of the United States.
 This mulch regulates the soil temperature and tempers the effects of freezing and thawing.
 Pull soil up around each plant to a height of about 6 inches after the first frost, then after the ground is frozen r mulch.